 Some nights we roar like lionsMark Kozelek

 from The Christ Tree (1975)

-In 1975, the Christian collective The Trees Community recorded a single album which sank into obscurity, despite its fascinating nature.
+In 1975, the Christian collective The Trees Community recorded a single album that sank into obscurity, despite its fascinating nature.
 The group lived in a monastic community and played Christian freak-folk with an exotic array of world instruments.

-In 2007, the record was released in a four disc set, and was praised by Pitchfork in the wake of the freak-folk revival – they wrote “Our general understanding of modern Christian music is so far removed from what the Trees Community accomplished that this release comes as a startling revelation.”
+In 2007, the record was released in a four-disc set, and was praised by Pitchfork in the wake of the freak-folk revival – they wrote “Our general understanding of modern Christian music is so far removed from what the Trees Community accomplished that this release comes as a startling revelation.”

 Sweet Little Mystery by John Martyn